Led By Donkeys: Miscellaneous

 In December 2020 the group made its dossier on Johnson's statements regarding Brexit available on a website called johnsondossier.com.
 It contains transcripts of speeches, interviews and newspaper columns Johnson wrote since February 2016.
 The group's aim is to allow the public, journalists, and others to hold Johnson to account.

 In July 2021 Led By Donkeys put up billboards displaying the UK brands that advertised on the new TV show Farage, broadcast on GB News, saying "These companies pay for Nigel Farage to attack RNLI lifeboat crews on his TV show."
 The following week one of the companies, supermarket chain Sainsbury's, announced it had ended their advertising on GB News.

-Following the UK Government's indecision to include London-based Russian oligarch Roman Abramovich in their sanctions package for Russia's invasion of Ukraine in February 2022, Led By Donkeys placed a blue plaque on the gate of his house.
-In a viral video it shows the plaque reads: “Billionaire Putin crony Roman Abramovich 1966~ lives here.
-It’s worth £150m but the government won’t seize it.”
+Following the UK Government's indecision to include London-based Russian oligarch Roman Abramovich in their sanctions package against Russia in February 2022, Led By Donkeys placed a blue plaque on the gate of his house.
+In a viral video it shows the plaque reads: "Billionaire Putin crony Roman Abramovich 1966~ lives here.
+It's worth £150m but the government won't seize it."
 The following week the activists put out another Line of Duty spoof video, showing prime minister Johnson being interviewed about the Conservative Party's links to Russian oligarchs.

 During the 2022 summer holidays delays at the port of Dover, Led By Donkeys played a video on a truck in the miles long queue, showing quotes from the past by various Brexiteers about there being no danger of delays at Dover.
 The video was popular on social media.

 After the downturn in the financial markets following the announced economic plans by Prime Minister Liz Truss in September 2022, Led By Donkeys placed an oversized blue plaque at 55 Tufton Street, reading "The UK was crashed here".
 In their video on social media they argued that the thinktanks located here were behind the failed policies.